How To Get Rich On A Minimum Wage Salary is a topic that most people think is impossible.

-My parents at the time thought that I had a spending problem and I denied it over and over again.
+My parents at the time thought that I had a spending problem, and I denied it repeatedly.

-Eventually, they bailed me out and I was able to pay off my debt and then my parents.
+Eventually, they bailed me out, and I could pay off my debt and then my parents.

-The amount we owe is $3339.88 on our Costco MasterCard and want to pay off as fast as possible.
+We owe $3339.88 on our Costco MasterCard and want to pay it off as fast as possible.

 Here’s the catch though, our rich has nothing to do with zero’s and more to do with staying debt-free in a time when everyone seems to be struggling.

-Both my husband and I have confessed that for us to be rich living on minimum wage we have to adjust reality vs. dream.
+Both my husband and I have confessed that for us to be rich, living on minimum wage.

-What we mean is that there will never be a mansion, chef, gardener, fancy cars or zero’s in our bank account.
+We mean that there will never be a mansion, chef, gardener, fancy cars or zero’s in our bank account.

-Currently, our only debt is the credit card and we have 5 years left to pay off our small mortgage.
+Our only debt is the credit card, and we have 5 years left to pay off our small mortgage.

-We live in a small town in Ontario and bought our 2 bedroom bungalow shortly after getting married.
+We lived in a small town in Ontario and bought our 2 bedroom bungalow shortly after getting married.

-It needs fixing up but we plan to do some updates as soon as we pay our mortgage off and save a bit.
+It needs fixing up, but we plan to do some updates as soon as we pay our mortgage and save a bit.